impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

     os: [ubuntu-latest, macOS-latest]
 ```

-Here we're creating a [matrix strategy](https://web.archive.org/web/20230620063502/https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs){:target="_blank" rel="noopener"}.
+Here we're creating a [matrix strategy](https://web.archive.org/web/20230620063502/https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs){:target="_blank" rel="noopener" }.

 In Github Actions, a matrix strategy is a way to run a job on a combination of values from your YAML file.
-[The docs](https://web.archive.org/web/20230620063502/https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs){:target="_blank" rel="noopener"} provide the following example:
+[The docs](https://web.archive.org/web/20230620063502/https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs){:target="_blank" rel="noopener" } provide the following example:

 > For example, the following matrix has a variable called version with the value [10, 12, 14] and a variable called os with the value [ubuntu-latest, windows-latest]:
 >